 Love cars?
 So do we.
 Here are some interesting facts related to vehicles in Canada just for you.

-CBC News reported in December 2018 that car theft is up in Canada by 6% with some provinces affected more than others.
+In 2018, CBC News reported that car theft is up in Canada by 6% with some provinces affected more than others.
 And interestingly, the most stolen car is the Ford F-350 with 8 different versions in the top 10 stolen cars.

 In 2017, 85,000 vehicles were reported as stolen in Canada.
 Stolen Canadian vehicles end up being smuggled into countries such as Hong Kong, Thailand, Vietnam, China, Belgium, Germany, and Italy.